 1. Explain the difference between static and dynamic displays of data.

-2. State the value of plotting data over time.
+2. State the value of plotting data over time, on a run chart.

 You must be a registered IHI.org user